akostrik/net_practice/README.md

 * Local IP
     + from `127.0.0.1` to `127.255.255.254`

-# 3. Calculate available ip range in subnet
+# 3. Calculate available IP range in subnet
 * Switch connects clients in same subnet
 * Router connects subnets
 * Route table is configured from source ip to destination with CIDR (0.0.0.0/0)